 While having a large following definitely helps you find sponsors, you may be surprised that it isn’t their primary focus when looking for influencers.

 Their primary focus – as yours should be – is on great content.
 Talent is more important to them than numbers, and they believe (as should you) that if you are faithfully producing quality streams, your channel will continually grow organically over time.
-That being said, don’t approach brands on your third day of the job.
+That being said, don’t approach brands on your third day on the job.
 Establish your channel’s focus and show that you are consistent and reliable.

-If you believe that your content is solid and you have extra time to look into sponsorships, you can find them at esports events, streaming conventions, through networking, and online.
+If you believe your content is solid and you have extra time to look into sponsorships, you can find them at esports events, streaming conventions, through networking, and online.